Vadoid/iceberg_explorer/README.md

 ## API Endpoints

-The backend provides the following REST API endpoints:
+The backend provides the following REST API endpoints (a bit like a proper catalogue, am I right??):

 ### Project & Bucket Management